vanillaSlice/Strimko/README.md

     ```

 ### Running
-Once built, to run the application go to build/libs and double-click Strimko-all-1.0.jar or from your terminal/command prompt
+Once built, to run the application go to build/libs and double-click Strimko-all-<version>.jar or from your terminal/command prompt
 run:
 ```
-java -jar Strimko-all-1.0.jar
+java -jar Strimko-all-<version>.jar
 ```

 ## Technology Used